PoCInnovation/Workshops/p2p/4.DApp_Ledger_Live/README.md

 ### 📌 **Tasks**:

-- Have to look at the [ABI](./src/utils/contract.json) and deduce which function you will need to use to post a new message.
+- Have to look at the [ABI](./dapp/src/utils/contract.json) and deduce which function you will need to use to post a new message.
-> 💡 You can look at the existing wagmi hook at the top of the file TODO link for an example of what to do.
+> 💡 You can look at the existing wagmi hook at [the top of the file](./dapp/src/hooks/usePostMessage.ts#L7) for an example of what to do.
-It will be helpful to look at the already made Wagmi hooks [here](./src/hooks/usePostMessage.ts).
+It will be helpful to look at the already made Wagmi hooks [here](./dapp/src/hooks/usePostMessage.ts).

+> You'll need to use the [Goerli Testnet on Metamask](https://www.datawallet.com/crypto/add-goerli-to-metamask) and claim tokens with a [faucet](https://goerli-faucet.pk910.de/) or ask the workshop staff to send you some 😄

 ### 📚 **Documentation**:
 - [What is an ABI?](https://www.quicknode.com/guides/ethereum-development/smart-contracts/what-is-an-abi/)